Thank you so much for joining or for staying with me if you've been listening for a little bit.

 Yes, Buck is here on the EIB.

-Obviously the the bathroom bill uh and and and other fights that states are now having with the federal government, uh, and there's lawsuits going on now about whether a student who who claims to be and claims is the proper word.
+And there's lawsuits going on now about whether a student who claims to be ⁇ and claims is the proper word.

-It's not it's just somebody says I'm transgender, and then they they can uh fall they fall under the federal government now deciding that under Title with Title IX to pressure schools into obeying, they have to open up uh women's restroom, uh restroom, locker room, showers to men, and vice versa.
+It's just somebody says I'm transgender and then they fall under the federal government now deciding that under Title with Title IX to pressure schools into obeying, they have to open up women's restroom locker room showers to men and vice versa.

-Um this is something that is also getting some attention because you have the Georgia uh ACLU director.
+But this is something that is also getting some attention because you have the Georgia ACLU director.

 She said, quote, there are real concerns about the safety of women and girls in regards to this bathroom debate.